The stepped path in buddhism

 After that he goes over steps of always deeper meditation into the Para-Nirvana(step 20) and attains the divine mastership of the step 20 of the universal doctrine (Tarotcard 20).
 (Comparably with this is the 'Ascension of Christ' into heaven.)

 This interpretation is rather unknown in the current buddhism and lets some Lamas and priests stand there as not correct initiated into the original tradition.
 Therefore I will not deepen this.

 It does of course not mean that the modern buddhism like Kagyü or Dzogchen cannot lead to the enlightenment or Paranirvana.

-It must be said that alone the traditional "Vipassana meditation" can hardly lead to the enlightenment of Nirvana.
-It follows out of the understanding of the Universal Doctrine.
+The founders of Mahayana and later of Vajrayana had reasons to revive buddhism because it lacked at illuminated adepts.
+The traditional "Vipassana meditation" can hardly lead to the enlightenment of Nirvana.
 It is a meditation for beginners without the necessary power of transformation.
-The progressive technologies were traditionally orally transmitted.
-Today the Lamas give the knowledge per initiation or transmission.
+The progressive exercises were traditionally orally transmitted.
+Today the Lamas give the knowledge per initiation or transmission and think in schemes of their specific tradition.

 Therefore i must beg the concerned separatistic buddhists to think more pragmatic.
-Nowadays exist several scools with different practices and adoration of many buddhas :
+Nowadays exist several scools with different practices and adoration of many buddhas, who are in reality just Yidams.

 1. The Hinayana-Buddhism